kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## 🌀 Final Note

-You are not reading a README.
+> This repository is not a guide.
-You are entering a Phase.
-Let it incline you, not inform you.
+> It is a hinge.
+> Between structure and its first departure.
+> Between the last medium… and what moved without one.

-Let structure speak before language.
+> Let structure speak before language.

 🗺️ 全体構造圏マップ → [structure_series_map.md](./structure_series_map.md)